top of page

 • Writer's pictureAnimal-Kind International

-Bam Animal Clinics-Uganda + AKI: helping donkeys, Feb 2024
+Bam Animal Clinics-Uganda + Animal-Kind International: helping donkeys, February 2024

 On February 12, the Bam Animal Clinics team traveled to Bukwo District in eastern Uganda to carry out several Animal-Kind International-funded trainings and clinics aimed at improving donkey care and welfare in the district.
 The Bam team traveled to different sub-counties, parishes, and villages, and along the way, they interacted with farmers and donkey owners.

 On their entry into Brim sub-county, the Bam team met two women with their donkeys carrying firewood.
 The Bam team stopped them to chat.
 But it wasn't just a social visit.
-The underlying aim was to share information about how to improve the way their donkeys were loaded.
+The underlying aim was to share information about how to improve the way their donkeys were loaded and other ways that the Bam Animal Clinics team is helping donkeys like theirs in eastern Uganda.

 One of the donkeys had a baby who was trying to suckle while mama was carrying a load of firewood.